DevGohil411/Trading-bot/README.md

 ### 2️⃣ **BOT--master** (Next.js Dashboard) ⚡
 **Location:** `bot/BOT--master/`

-**Kya karta hai bhai?**
+**What does it do?**
-- Trading bot ko monitor karne ka dashboard
+- Provides a dashboard to monitor the trading bot
-- Live trades, analytics, charts dikhata hai
+- Displays live trades, analytics, and charts
-- MT5 accounts manage karta hai
+- Manages MT5 accounts
-- Telegram bot integration hai
+- Telegram bot integration
-- Google OAuth se login system
+- Login system with Google OAuth
-- Settings aur strategies configure kar sakte ho
+- Configure settings and strategies

 **Key Features:**
 - 📊 Real-time trading dashboard